alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/dependency-properties/dependency-properties.md

 > [!NOTE]
 > Property value inheritance behavior isn't globally enabled for all
-> dependency properties, because the calculation time for inheritance affects
+> dependency properties because the calculation time for inheritance affects
 > performance.
 Property value inheritance is typically only enabled in scenarios
 > that suggest applicability.
 You can check whether a dependency property
-> inherits by looking at the documenatation for
+> inherits by looking at the documentation for
 > that dependency property in the API reference.

 The following example shows a binding that includes the